alvarop/protox/README.md

 ![Remote+Quad](/images/IMG_2328.jpg)

 ### Current Status
 I am able to capture SPI data going between the STM8 microcontroller and the A7105 with my Saleae Logic analyzer.
-I expor the SPI capture data to CSV and use a [python script](quadcsv.py) to process it into 'packets'
+I export the SPI capture data to CSV and use a [python script](quadcsv.py) to process it into 'packets'

-So far, I have a decent understanding of the [startup](startup.md) sequence and some idea about how the remote and quadcopter [pair\/sync][sync.md] together.
+So far, I have a decent understanding of the [startup](startup.md) sequence and some idea about how the remote and quadcopter [pair/sync](sync.md) together.
 I think I've figured out which bytes on the radio packet are used for the basic controls.

 All radio packets (for both pairing and control) have an 8-bit checksum.
 It's a fairly simple computation.
 I used another [python script](checksum.py) to test and verify it.